Muhammad-Ahmad-99/Smart-Hostel-Management-System/README.md

 | Security Gate | *(PIN on login page)* | 65432100 |
 | Students (real) | their university email | namal123 |

-### Android / ZeroTier Access

-Since ZeroTier is installed on both the laptop and your Android device:

-1. Find your ZeroTier IP (shown in the ZeroTier app, e.g. `10.x.x.x`)
-2. Make sure both devices are on the same ZeroTier network
-3. Open Chrome on Android and visit: `http://10.x.x.x:5000`

 ### Key Features by Role

 **Student**